Worker at hurling helmet maker Mycro wins over €28,000 after dispute over cutting equipment

 “You know you haven’t been sacked,” the email continued.

-Mr Curran, the general manager, said he never told Mr O’Mahony he had been dismissed and that the complainant had not resigned either – adding that medical certs presented by the complainant suggested his back was “still at him”.
+Mr Curran, the general manager, said he never told Mr O’Mahony he had been dismissed.

-“I let him go because he won’t do the work,” Mr Curran said, later stating: “I left him go temporarily because he said he cannot do the work.”

 A replacement was finally sourced in December 2021.

-WRC adjudicator Úna Glazier-Farmer said she found it “inconceivable” that it had taken five months to source the equipment.

-She called it “implausible” that Mr O’Mahony was then put on layoff “without any discussion or medical opinion” on providing reasonable accommodation to him in his work.

-Ms Glazier-Farmer found that the failure to give accommodation was discrimination on the grounds of disability, but rejected a further claim of victimisation and found that no discriminatory dismissal had taken place.
+WRC adjudicator Úna Glazier-Farmer found Mycro had discriminated against Mr O’Mahony by failing to give reasonable accommodation, but rejected a further claim of victimisation and found that no discriminatory dismissal had taken place.

-She also found the layoff amounted to whistleblower penalisation in breach of the Safety, Health and Welfare at Work Act, as Mr O’Mahony’s complaints about the cutting equipment were a protected disclosure for which he had suffered a detriment.
+She also found the lay-off amounted to whistleblower penalisation in breach of the Safety, Health and Welfare at Work Act.

-Ms Glazier-Farmer said Mr Curran’s comments about work experience students, and a statement to the tribunal that he “let [the complainant] go because he won’t do the work” were an indication of the company’s “motive” in the layoff.

 A further award of €414.40 for a breach of the Organisation of Working Time Act over non-payment for two public holidays brought the total orders against Mycro Sportsgear Ltd to €28,697.20.